Frequently Asked Questions

 Sometimes.
 Generally, students can complete the first two years of nearly all of Penn State's 160+ majors at the New Kensington campus.
 The final two years of these programs are typically finished at University Park or at a variety of other Penn State campuses.

-In addition, New Kensington offers nine bachelor's degrees and five associate degrees that can be completed entirely at the campus.
+In addition, New Kensington offers ten bachelor's degrees and five associate degrees that can be completed entirely at the campus.
 These programs would allow you to start and finish at New Kensington, and earn the same Penn State degree you would earn anywhere else, including University Park.

 How much access will I have to faculty at Penn State New Kensington?

-With an average class size of around 25 students, students find it easy to keep in touch with and develop strong relationships with faculty.
+With an average class size of around 25, students find it easy to keep in touch with and develop strong relationships with faculty.
 All faculty keep office hours equal to the hours they are in the classroom.
-Information about faculty member's office hours is always included in the course syllabus, and students are encouraged to take advantage of this time.
+Information about faculty members' office hours is always included in the course syllabus, and students are encouraged to take advantage of this time.
 Students also have opportunities to work with faculty on research, can easily get academic and advising help from faculty, and most, if not all of your instructors will know you by name.

 Is help available if I am having trouble in class?